DDoS Defense

 The DDoS Defense page includes the following main controls and information:

-• Configure Alert Policies: A button that takes you directly to your Alert Policies page, filtered to view only your DDoS alert policies.
+• Manage Alert Policies: A button that takes you directly to the Alert Policies page, filtered to view only your DDoS alert policies.

 • Last 24 Hour Attack Activity: A chart showing attack activity in the last 24 hours (see Attack Activity Chart).